 Chronic stress weakens your immune system, making you more susceptible to illness.
 In addition, the permanently increased blood pressure increases the risk of suffering a heart attack or stroke.

 Mental illnesses are also favoured.
 Those who suffer from permanent stress often fall ill with depression or burnout.
 This is proven by the study: Chronic stress among adults in Germany.

 So you see, chronic stress can have serious effects on your physical and mental health.
 Do not underestimate this!
 Learn again to listen to your body.

-Surely it is not possible to escape your everyday life and all stressors overnight.
+Certainly, it is not possible to escape your everyday life and all stressors from one day to the next.
 This is not even necessary.
-Sometimes small tricks and changes help you to reduce your negative stress.
+Sometimes even small tricks and changes, so that you can reduce your negative stress.